Alexander Bolonkin: Life and career

 In 1987, during the early perestroika, he was released and gained entry to the United States as a political refugee.
 In the United States he has lectured at New Jersey Institute of Technology and worked at NASA as a senior researcher and in the scientific laboratories of the US Air Force as a senior research fellow of the National Research Council.
 He subsequently worked in Israel as chief scientist at the Strategic Solutions Technology Group.

+On November 21, 1990, he was acquitted of the conviction of November 23, 1973, and on March 22, 1991 — of the conviction of February 8, 1982, in both cases “for lack of corpus delicti.”

 Research

 By 2009, Bolonkin held 17 patents.
 Among his innovations in space exploration are a cable space launcher, a hypersonic tube launcher, a kinetic anti-gravitation system, a multi-reflex propulsion device, space towers, an electrostatic solar sail, an electric ramjet space propulsion device, and the cable aviation device.
 In an Izvestia interview in 1998, he predicted the achievement of cybernetic immortality by 2020, and in 2011 he was consulted as an expert by the 2045 Initiative.
 He also developed the idea of domed cities as a protection against fallout, and in physics researched the production of what he called "AB-Matter" through femtotechnology.